kieren-mcgill/fccJavascriptCertificateProjects/README.md

 # fccJavascriptCertificateProjects
-Projects to be completed to receive javascript certification
+Projects to be completed to receive freeCodeCamp Javascript Data Structures and Algorithms Certification.